mkrogemann/sbtg/README.md

 You will need to have

 1. Ruby (will work with MRI 1.8.7, 1.9.3 and 2.0.0)
-2. Growl and growlnotify, which makes this solution a Mac only thing
+2. Growl and growlnotify, which makes this solution a Mac-only thing
 3. Obvioulsy: sbt (tested with 0.13.x)